tigoe/mqtt-examples/readme.md

 ## MQTT Brokers

 There are a number of MQTT brokers you can use, the most popular is [mosquitto](http://mosquitto.org/).
 You can run mosquitto on your own computer or server, or you can use [test.mosquitto.org](https://test.mosquitto.org/) as a test broker.
+The instructions and port numbers for the various ways of reaching it are listed on [test.mosquitto.org](https://test.mosquitto.org).

 [Shiftr.io](https://next.shiftr.io/try) is another MQTT test broker, with a graphic interface so you can see a graph of clients and topics.
-These examples use shiftr.io as their test broker.
+Shiftr.io has a [desktop broker](https://next.shiftr.io/desktop) that you can download and use for local testing as well.
+These examples use shiftr.io as their test broker, though they have been tested on mosquitto.org as well.
+Note that Shiftr.io's examples use a different Arduino client library and a different JavaScript library than this site does.
+The code here is still compatible with that briker, however.

+[mqtt.eclipse.org](https://mqtt.eclipse.org/) is another MQTT test broker with a fairly bare-bones set of documentation and no visualizer.

+## MQTT Explorer

+[MQTT Explorer](http://mqtt-explorer.com/) is a desktop client that can bve useful for diagnosing issues with client-to-broker communication.
+It's available on all major operating systems.

+## MQTT, Web Sockets, and Encryption

+You can make an MQTT request directly, or you can do it encrypted.
+You can also make MQTT requests over websockets.
+Each transport method is typically done on a different port number.
+For example, test.mosquitto.org lists the following ports:

+* 1883 : MQTT, unencrypted
+* 8883 : MQTT, encrypted
+* 8884 : MQTT, encrypted, client certificate required
+* 8080 : MQTT over WebSockets, unencrypted
+* 8081 : MQTT over WebSockets, encrypted

+Different client APIs support different approaches.
+For example, the ArduinoMqttClient supports both unencrypted and encrypted MQTT or MQTTS connections just by changing the port number and the WiFiClient to a WiFiSSLClient.
+The Eclipse Paho JS client send MQTT messages over web sockets, encrypted or unencrypted.
+Other MQTT client frameworks use one or more of these four methods.